Every Place in Kansas

 Abrellville Sumner Lost Town It had a post office for just a few months in 1873, from May to September.

-Ackerland Leavenworth Lost Town 1883-1923 Ackerland, a village of Leavenworth County, is located in the western portion of the county on the Leavenworth & Topeka Railroad.
+Ackerland Leavenworth Lost Town 1883-1923 Ackerland, a village of Leavenworth County, is located in the county’s western portion on the Leavenworth & Topeka Railroad.

 Acme Dickinson Lost Town 1897-1906 A country post office in Garfield Township.
 It was seven miles south of Abilene, the county seat, banking, and shipping point.
 In 1900, it had the Acme Creamery Company, a blacksmith, and a general store.